ppwatchic/DBMSBasics/Schema.md

 ###Schema
 ##Schema

 Schema is a word used in database domain.
-It is closely to the concept ofstructure in C, or fields in Java.
+It is closely to the concept of structure in C, or fields in Java.
 It will be too lenghy for me to describe what it exactly is.

 In C language, If we define a StudentProfile structure, it looks like this: